ropg/OOKwiz/README.md

 #### generic

 These modules need a lot of pins set up that are driven high or low depending on whether you're transmitting or receiving.
 The functionality for this copied from rflink32 and nothing complex happens, so this should just work as is.
-If you're going to build new things, you will probably want to use newer radio modules.
+If you're going to build new things, you will probably want to use one of these newer RadioLib-supported radio modules.

-### Making your own plugin
+### Making your own radio plugin

 Whatever your radio is, the OOKwiz radio plugin just needs to know how to initialize your radio after startup, and then how to switch it between any of three modes: tx, rx and standby.
 The rest of OOKwiz just expects received data on the GPIO set in `rx_pin` and expects to transmit when it wiggles `tx_pin`.
 By default these pins are active low, meaning a transmission is when they go to ground.
 You can reverse that with the `rx_active_high` and `tx_active_high` settings.
-Take a look at the Aurel plugin if you want to see a maximally simply plugin.
+Take a look at the the existing plugins and you can probably figure out how to make your own.

 &nbsp;